Staphylococcus/federal-eu-constitution/TITLE_1_CH_1.md

 No one shall be held in slavery or involuntary servitude.
 All forms of forced labor are prohibited, except for time-limited community service as part of a criminal sanction.
 Citizens and legal residents have the right to freely choose their profession and enter into employment contracts.

 ### Article VIII.
 Every person has an inherent right to dignity.
 Laws and policies must respect people’s dignity and prohibit degrading treatment.
-No citizen shall be subjected to excessive fines or inhumane punishment such as torture.
+No individual shall be subjected to excessive fines or inhumane punishment such as torture.

 ### Article IX.
 Every citizen has the right to personal security and privacy.
 Unreasonable search, surveillance, or seizure of property or person is prohibited without a specific warrant issued by a competent judicial authority.